chrisjbillington/git-nautilus-icons/README.md

 `git-nautilus-icons` requires `python-nautilus`, the python `pathlib` library and the python `enum34` library.
-On Ubuntu these are installable with: `sudo apt-get install python-pathlib python-nautilus python enum34`
+On Ubuntu these are installable with: `sudo apt-get install python-pathlib python-nautilus python-enum34`

 to install `git-nautilus-icons`, put the single python file `git-nautilus- icons.py` in `~/.local/share/nautilus-python/extensions`, and put the icons